 What is a practical futurist and why do you need one?

-Over the last few years I’ve started to focus my energies on discovering how best to stay ahead of the change brought about by digital disruption, with practical and actionable answers for clients at IBM as well as a range of corporate clients.
+Over the last few years I’ve started to focus my energies on discovering how best to stay ahead of the change brought about by digital disruption, with practical and actionable answers for a range of my corporate clients around the world.

 Why did they call me a practical futurist?
 I think it had something to do with the advice that I gave from the stage that they could go and implement straight away.

 A practical futurist, as apposed to a straight futurist is someone who can see how current trends are likely to disrupt a business in the near term – ie this quarter versus the next 5 years.
 The practical futurist is likely to be an existing practitioner in a specific field or industry, and so can see first-hand how things might be impacted, and provide advice that can be implemented straight away, especially when faced with the impact of digital disruption.

 Three practical tips I give people wrestling with how to be “more digital” are:

 - You need to a have a digital first mindset

 - Get a digital lens on your board and ensure you have digital diversity